apache/cassandra-java-driver/manual/core/configuration/README.md

 #### Loading from a different source

-If you don't want to use a config file, you can write custom code to create the TypeSafe `Config` object (refer to the [documentation][TypeSafe Config] for more details).
+If you don't want to use a config file, you can write custom code to create the Typesafe `Config` object (refer to the [documentation][Typesafe Config] for more details).

 Then reuse the examples from the previous section to merge it with the driver's reference file, and pass it to the driver.
 Here's a contrived example that loads the configuration from a string: